Article updated: October 22, 2021

 Conversation locking prevents more than one agent from replying to a conversation.
 Locking does not mean ownership; conversations that are locked to an agent are not owned by the agent.

-- Locking happens only when conversations are in the New or Pending queues.
+- Conversations can only be locked in the New or Pending queues.
 A conversation in the Resolved queue cannot be locked.

 - Only one conversation can be locked to a human agent at a time.